Qube Money Review 2023

 What makes the Qube card unique is its Zero Default Technology, which helps members identify their available spending money.
 Here’s how it works:

-All of your money is separated into the various Qubes you set up within your Qube account.
-Your debit card always has a zero balance, and you need to pull money from one of these Qubes to use it.
+You separate your money into Qubes that you set up within your Qube account.
+Your debit card always has a zero balance, and you must pull money from one of these Qubes to use it.

 For example, say you want to buy groceries.
 Before using your card at checkout, you go into the app, allocate money from your grocery Qube, and the funds are instantly available on your card.